bowtiedchukar/bowtiedchukar-blog/content/blog/setup-your-podcast-to-stream-sats/index.md

 date: "2021-08-04T22:12:03.284Z"
 description: "Do you have a podcast with loyal listeners?
 With the Bitcoin Lightning network, your users can stream sats while they listen to show their support."
 ---
 **Welcome anon!**  Do you have a podcast with loyal listeners?
 With the Bitcoin Lightning network, your listeners can show their support by streaming sats while they listen.
-[Value 4 Value Podcasts](https://podcastindex.org/podcast/value4value) are podcasts are set up to receive Bitcoin payments in real-time over the Lightning network using Podcasting 2.0 apps such as [Breez](https://breez.technology/).
+[Value 4 Value Podcasts](https://podcastindex.org/podcast/value4value) are podcasts set up to receive Bitcoin payments in real-time over the Lightning network using Podcasting 2.0 apps such as [Breez](https://breez.technology/).

 We’re going to walk you through the steps to start seeing the sats stream in as people enjoy your show!